My Why

 Therapy with me is based in a model of collaborative care and empowerment.

-While I am gentle, I am also an active participant in sessions to support you in processing experiences, untangling thoughts, creating goals, and offering psychoeducation.
+While I am gentle, I am also an active participant in sessions to support you through processing experiences, untangling thoughts, creating goals, and offering psychoeducation.

 These are modalities/interventions that I integrate into sessions:

-Motivational Interviewing is a collaborative process of weighing the risks & rewards and pros & cons.
+Motivational Interviewing: This is a collaborative process of weighing the risks & rewards and pros & cons.
 Through this process, people are able to explore motivators, ambivalence, and barriers for behavior changes in order to make informed decisions.